 What is Solar Energy?

 Solar energy is a form of energy produced by the sun.
-The sun is basically a giant nuclear fusion reactor that is constantly producing energy in the form of photons.
-These photons then travel to Earth.
+The sun can be compared to a giant nuclear fusion reactor which is constantly producing energy in the form of photons.

 The amount of solar energy the Earth receives is vastly greater than the current energy demand.
-In fact, the amount of sunlight that reaches the Earth’s surface in 90 minutes could fulfil the world’s energy consumption for an entire year.
+On a clear sunny day, 1000 W/m2 of solar power hits the earth's surface.
 It is no surprise that research is focused towards a ‘solar revolution’ which could one day see all our homes powered by sunlight alone.

 Electromagnetic spectrum highlighting the visible light region (380-700 nm)

-The amount of energy that a photon has corresponds can be determined by its position on the electromagnetic (EM) spectrum.
+The amount of energy that a photon has can be determined by its position on the electromagnetic (EM) spectrum.
 Some examples of high energy photons emitted by the sun include gamma rays, X-rays, and ultraviolet radiation (UV rays).
-In contrast, the heat that we feel from the sun comes from lower energy photons which make up infrared radiation.
+Whereas the heat that we feel from the sun comes from lower energy photons which make up infrared radiation.

-The majority of light that makes it to Earth lies in the visible light region.
-Photons of visible light lie in the middle of the EM spectrum.
-They have an energy which lies in between photons of infrared radiation and UV rays.
+The majority of solar energy that makes it to Earth lies in the visible light region of the EM spectrum.
+Visible light photons have an energy which lies between infrared radiation and UV rays.
 Most solar panels are designed to absorb as much visible light as possible.
-However there are panels in development which can make use of UV or infrared light.
+However, there are panels in development which can also make use of UV or infrared light.

-When testing solar cells or solar panels, it is important to mimic the solar energy recieved on Earth as closely as possible.
-Solar simulators, like the Ossila LED Solar Simulator, provide a standardized spectrum replicating the solar spectrum, in order to test the efficiency of solar cells.
+To make efficient solar panels, it is important to mimic the solar energy received on Earth as closely as possible.
+Solar simulators accurately replicate sunlight to help scientists test the efficiency of the solar cells they develop.

 Read more...